SagarMaheshwary/laravel-nestjs-blog-api/README.md

 You will first need to create the dist directory using **npm run build** command before running any migrations or seeders because typeorm cli executes the **js** files.
 Database configuration for the migrations is defined in **src/config/migrations.typeorm.ts**.

-Run the below commands to create table with migrations:
+Now run the below command to execute all the migrations:

 ```
 npm run migrations:run